fhellwig/be-safe/README.md

 $ cd be-safe
 ```

-Edit the `config/default.json` file in the repository and update the four all-uppercase environment settings at the top of that file.
-These settings specify the OpenFDA API key as well as the AWS settings used for SMTP.
+In the `config` directory is a `local-example.json` file.
+Please **copy or rename** this file to `local.json`.
+Then, edit this file and set your own OpenFDA API key as well as the AWS settings used for SMTP.

-Install the dependencies and start the server:
+Next, install the dependencies and start the server:

 ```bash
 $ npm install